albar/learn-pnp/README.md

-# Sharepoint Webpart Remote Development
+# Sharepoint Webpart Remote Development Example

+This is a proof of concept of how to build sharepoint webpart while also accessing sharepoint api remotely.

 ## Server setup